Reports Server

 There are two configurations available for installing the Reports Server in a production cluster:

-- Reports server with embedded etcd storage: Store reports in an high-availability (HA) etcd instance.
+- Reports server with embedded etcd storage: Store reports in a high-availability (HA) etcd instance.

-- Reports server with managed postgres: Use a centralised postgres database in or outside of the cluster.
+- Reports server with managed postgres: Use a centralized postgres database in or outside of the cluster.

 Embedded etcd storage